DATE August 23, 2004

 Documentation of Migrant Status for School Nutrition Programs

-At those school districts that have MEP grants, listed below, school food service should contact their MEP Coordinator to receive documentation on migrant children.
+School food service should contact their MEP liaison to receive documentation on migrant children.
 At other districts with migrant children, the school food service should contact their Title I Coordinator.
 For the purpose of documenting eligibility to the school food service, USDA requires only that the MEP contact provide a dated list with each migrant child's name and the signature of the MEP contact.
 The school food service should disregard any Application for Educational Benefits submitted on behalf of the child.

 Once eligibility has been established, the household must be notified of free school meal eligibility as soon as possible.
 It is particularly important that newly arrived migrant children be documented and certified for free meals as promptly as possible.
 Local Educational Agencies need to establish procedures that assure prompt notification to the school food service when a new migrant child is identified.